Twelve Symptoms of Damaged Intestinal Flora

 Your intestine relies on a complex structure with different functions.
 The goal of it is to recognize and absorb the substances that you introduce to your body through food.

 In other words, the human intestine is a great bridge between the external and internal environments.
 This is because it carries out two important functions:

 - Nutrition: It processes foods through digestion and absorbs the nutrients to sustain and strengthen your body.

-- Defense: Your intestinal structure, like with what happens with sensors, recognizes external elements that are benign or malignant to your body.
+- Defense: Your intestinal structure, just like it happens with sensors, recognizes external elements that are benign or malignant to your body.
 If it recognizes them as nutrients, it absorbs them.
 But, if it detects an attack, it activates its defense and rejection systems to defend your body.

 Functions of your intestinal flora